USS Bear: American government service

 The massive wooden hulls of Newfoundland sealing vessels had proved ideal for Arctic exploration.
 Just back from her refit in 1884 and ready for another season of sealing, Bear was instead purchased by the U.S. government in 1884.
 Under command of Commander Winfield Scott Schley, Bear and took part in the search for the Lady Franklin Bay Expedition, whose seven survivors were found at Cape Sabine.

-Bear served as a revenue cutter in the United States Revenue-Marine from 1885 to 1894 and the United States Revenue Cutter Service from 1894 to 1915 and as a cutter in the United States Coast Guard from 1915 to 1926.
+Bear served as a revenue cutter in the United States Revenue-Marine, renamed the United States Revenue Cutter Service in 1894, from 1885 to 1915 and as a cutter in the United States Coast Guard from 1915 to 1926.
 Throughout the years from 1885 to 1926, she made the seasonal trek each May from her port in Oakland, California, to sail north to the waters of the Territory of Alaska for the five-month season, cruising 10000 nmi on the Bering Sea Patrol, where she looked out for seal poachers, shipwrecked whalers, and illicit trade with Alaska Natives, ferried reindeer from Siberia to Alaska, and served as a floating courthouse.
 By order of the United States Department of the Treasury, Bear was given free run to arrest and seize possessions of poachers, smugglers, and illegal traders, as well as take census of people and ships, record geological and astronomical information, take note of tides, and escort whaling ships.

 One captain of Bear, Michael "Hell Roaring Mike" Healy, was considered a savior by many of the whalers and native Eskimos, as he bought Siberian reindeer at his own expense for the starving natives to use as the foundation for a new herd in Alaska, paralleling, and possibly in cooperation with, missionary Sheldon Jackson.
-Healy was the first African-American commissioned officer in U.S. history, and during Captain Healy's and Bear's 1891 Bering Sea Patrol, the following was accomplished:
+During Captain Healy's and Bear's 1891 Bering Sea Patrol, the following was accomplished: